Vishal-AS-0407/SENTIMENT-ANALYSIS-AND-MENTAL-HELEATH-GUIDANCE/README.md

 ---

-## 📜 **License**

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ### 🌟 **Show Your Support!**

 If you find this project helpful, give it a ⭐ on GitHub and share it with others! 😊

----

-This README file is visually enhanced with icons and structured to highlight your project effectively.
-Let me know if you’d like to tweak anything further!